Renormalized volume of minimally bounded regions in asymptotically hyperbolic Einstein spaces: Variation of Renormalized Volume

 where $L_{Y^t}$ is the second fundamental form of $Y^t$ with respect to $\mu_Y$ and $R^{\h_t}$ is the Ricci tensor of $\h_t$.
 Combining $(\ref{Vp10})$, (\ref{Vp11}), $(\ref{Vp12})$ and $(\ref{Vp13})$ we obtain

-We intend to apply integration by parts on the integrand of this expression to write quantities in terms of boundary integrals on $\Sigma$.
+We intend to apply integration by parts to the integrand of this expression to write quantities in terms of boundary integrals on $\Sigma$.
 We first write the integrands in terms of geometric quantities on $Y$.

 Define

 Differentiating A gives

 A standard formula for the variation of the Ricci tensor (see e.g. \cite{top06}) gives us